Spectrum vs. TDS Telecom Internet plan comparison

 Speed is only half the equation, though—even the fastest connection is useless if it doesn’t work when you need it.
 Luckily, Spectrum is on par with its closest cable competitors here.
 It offers faster-than-advertised speeds most of the time, according to the US Federal Communications Commission (2), and earned the top spot for median speeds from Speedtest.net (3).
 Spectrum’s latency scores were a little higher than competitors Xfinity and Cox, but at just 25 ms, you’re still within the playability range for most online games.

-TDS says you could see speeds “up to” your plan’s max, which isn’t uncommon of internet service providers, but TDS seems to get a lot of complaints from customers seeing much lower speeds than advertised.
+TDS Telecom says you could see speeds “up to” your plan’s max, which isn’t uncommon of internet service providers, but TDS seems to get a lot of complaints from customers seeing much lower speeds than advertised.
 And if you’re not happy with the speeds you’re seeing, TDS’ solution is to switch to a lower-level plan, and it’ll waive its usual $15 fee for switching plans mid-contract.
-But if you ask us, this feels like an ineffective solution since lower-level plan speeds aren’t guaranteed either.
-You could end up with even lower speeds, albeit at a lower cost.
-If TDS fiber is available in your area, you should see more consistent speeds since fiber optic technology is more reliable all around.
+Internet speeds can vary by location and the behavior of other internet users in your area, so switching to a lower-tiered and lower-priced plan can be a good option to save money.

 Spectrum’s equipment setup is a bit different than most—at least when it comes to fees.
 There is no charge for the modem, but there is a $5 monthly fee for the wireless router (waived on the gig plan).
 What this means is that Spectrum gives you a separate modem and router, instead of a combined gateway.
 It also means you can opt to bring your own wireless router if you prefer.
 Customers can also add Wi-Fi extenders, called Pods, for $3 each per month.
-If you use the Spectrum router, you can use the company's highly-rated smartphone app to manage settings and parental controls.
+If you use the Spectrum router, you can use the company's highly rated smartphone app to manage settings and parental controls.

 Installation is straightforward and affordable.
 If you need a pro to come out, you can opt for a professional installation for $59.99.
 If you can handle the installation yourself, the self-install kit is about $25.
 We’d prefer free self-installation, but it isn’t the highest self-install fee we’ve seen, so we’ll take what we can get.